-The objective of the remuneration strategy at UNIQA is to ensure a proper balance between market trends, statutory and regulatory requirements, and the expectations of the shareholders and post holders.
-UNIQA's core principles in relation to remuneration include the following:

-Internal fairness encompasses fair remuneration for employees within a unit/department based on the assessment of the job concerned and the individual characteristics of the person in the role.
+The objective of the remuneration strategy at UNIQA is to ensure a balance between market trends, statutory and regulatory requirements, and the expectations of the shareholders and post holders.
+UNIQA's core principles in relation to remuneration include the following: internal fairness encompasses fair remuneration for employees within a unit/department based on the job and the individual characteristics concerned.